-Emissions from vehicles contributes significantly to air pollution which is real challenge to the health of the population, with the vulnerable in society among the those at the highest risk.
+Emissions from vehicles contributes significantly to air pollution which is a real challenge to the health of the population, with the vulnerable in society among the those at the highest risk from air pollution damaging quality of life and even shortening life spans for some.

 The Welsh Government's 'New Wales Transport Strategy' takes into consideration the duties on the Government to address the needs of future generations and the environment.
 Its vision is to provide 'an accessible, sustainable and efficient transport system,' and it pledges to increase the number of people using public transport, walking and cycling as well as reducing the need to rely on private car use to achieve the Zero Waste Nation target by 2050.

-Active Transport Board Game Upper Key Stage 2
+Active Transport Board Game Lower Key Stage 2